ampize/docs/content/docs/guides/ampvalidation.md

 href: /docs/guides/ampvalidation
 ---

-By default, AMPize.me prevent publishing of invalid AMP pages by running an internal validation process prior to every site publication action.
+By default, AMPize.me prevents publishing of invalid AMP pages by running an internal validation process prior to every site publication action.

 In case of success, the publication process is silently continued.
 An alert is displayed if validation errors are discovered.